berfinkavsut/Anomaly-Detection-Using-Big-Data-Project/README.md

 # network-anomaly-detection

+## Contributors
+* Beste Aydemir
+* Ege Ozan Özyedek
+* Berfin Kavşut
+* Şevki Gavrem Kulkuloğlu
+* Meltem Toprak

-This project contains files for the network anomaly detection framework.
+This repository contains files for the network anomaly detection framework.
+This project was conducted for EEE493/494 Industrial Design Projects I-II course at Bilkent University druing Fall Semester 2020 and Spring Semester 2021.

+My individual contribution, Berfin Kavsut, to this project was feature extractors under custom modules, and working with Şevki Gavrem Kulkuloğu in transformer modules for pre-processing task.
+In feature extractors, Tensorflow framework was used for various extractors such as LSTM autoencoder.
+Other feature extractors, which are Kitsune and Ip2Vec extractors, were also utilized in this project.

 ## Setting Up Working Environment